 Copyright is a form of legal protection that provides authors of original creative works with limited control over the reproduction and distribution of their work.
 It gives copyright holders a set of exclusive rights to

-- reproduce the work, in whole or in part
+- reproduce the work, in whole or in part,

-- distribute copies of the work
+- distribute copies of the work,

-- publicly perform the work
+- publicly perform or display the work, and

-- prepare derivative works based on the original, such as translations or adaptations
+- prepare derivative works based on the original, such as translations or adaptations.

 What does copyright protect?